Libardo1/BioinformaticsPracticals/src/chapter1.rst

 Answer the following questions, using the R package.
 For each question, please record your answer, and what you typed into R to get this answer.

+Model answers to the exercises are given in the chapter entitled `Answers to the exercises in chapter 1 <chapter1_answers.html>`_.

 Q1.
 What are the last twenty nucleotides of the Bacteriophage lambda genome sequence?